ouya/docs/setup.md

 ##### Video Capture

 For capturing video of your game, we recommend using [Elgato](http://www.elgato.com/gaming/game-capture-hd/support/update).
-Here is a [setup video](http://www.youtube.com/watch?v=-Igb4IcpbDY).
+Here is a setup and tutorial [video](http://www.youtube.com/watch?v=-Igb4IcpbDY).